15 Feb The Hack That Will Freeze Your Overeating for Good

 - Light clothing.
 Skip the jacket in cold weather and walk around in shorts and t-shirt.
 As a bonus, you might get extra attention.

-I spent the past winter in snowy Canada, where the temperature went as low as -40 degrees C. My former self would have loved an excuse to stay inside for weeks on end, comfort eating in front of the fireplace.
+I spent the past winter in snowy Canada, where the temperature felt as low as -40 degrees C. My former self would have loved an excuse to stay inside for weeks on end, comfort eating in front of the fireplace.

 But now, I didn’t.
 There were no apps, meditation courses or books either – just the cold.
 And I was finally present.